abKrazy/URI-Proxy-ARM-linkedTemplate-PrivateRepo/function-app/README.md

 <AzureFunctionsVersion>v3</AzureFunctionsVersion>
 ```

+3. **IMPORTANT**

+Set CORS policy (Function app blade in portal -> CORS under the API section)
+Allowed Origins: *

+This will allow the function API to be called from the browser in cross-origin request scenarios (e.g. Deploy to Azure button invoking the function URI from the porta.azure.com domain)

-3. **Test with your ARM linked template located in a private GitHub repo**
+4. **Test with your ARM linked template located in a private GitHub repo**

 url format: